rizvanua/GitHub-simple-CRM/README.md

 ## 🛡️ Security Notes

-⚠️ **Important**: This is a development setup.
-For production:
+⚠️ **Important**: This setup is for development and learning purposes only.
+Do not use it in production.

-1. Change all default passwords
-2. Use environment variables for sensitive data
-3. Enable SSL/TLS
-4. Implement proper authentication
-5. Use secrets management
-6. Configure firewall rules
-7. Set up proper CORS configuration

 ## 🔧 Development